Updated: Apr 5

 In my valley of darkness, I found refuge in meditation, exercise, my faith, and my father- who did not drink.
 I stopped as suddenly as I had started, enjoying a few years of sobriety.
 When I moved to Japan, I resumed in moderation.
 As in many cultures, drinking was embedded.
 Returning to the States two years later, I returned to abstention.

 After a painful break-up, I thrice self-medicated with alcohol, but, by then, I knew better.
 "Wine is a mocker, strong drink is raging: and whosoever is deceived thereby is not wise."
 (Pro 20:1) I began to lean more on my practices and disciplines.
-A decade later, after a painful divorce, I had moments when I wanted to drink, but was, by then, firmly established.
+A decade later, after a painful divorce, I had moments when I wanted to drink, but was, by then, firmly established in my meditation practice.
 I sat with the pain, the unpleasant physical sensations, the sadness, the anger, the confusion... and transformed these, over time, into compassion, inner-strength, equanimity.

 While I could enjoy a glass of wine or a pint of beer on occasion, I choose not to.
 "All things are lawful unto me, but all things are not expedient: all things are lawful for me, but I will not be brought under the power of any."
 (1 Cor 6:12) Even if I drank responsibly, would I be as moderate if stressed, if challenged, if undone?